 Disadvantages of PQS

 The paper booklet system is cumbersome.
 It’s inconvenient to carry booklets around all the time – a booklet that is lost or damaged may require a complete restart.
 Records storage takes up a lot of space.
 It’s hard to find specific records because it’s all paper and pen.
 You can’t aggregate data to find trends.
 And it’s difficult for managers and supervisors to track, on a regular basis, what progress their team members are making towards their training goals.
-The Navy’s approach is very low-tech.
-They haven’t done much to make it exciting, competitive or engaging.
+The Navy’s approach to administering PQS is very low-tech and labor-intensive.

 What can trainers learn from the Navy’s PQS system for their own non-traditional training efforts?